COY Restaurant Cape Town: A Modern Afro-Inspired Fine Dining Experience

 In honour of restaurant week (month) my business partner and I decided to take advantage of this magical time and treat ourselves to an incredible lunch at this stunning restaurant.
-Located on the water on the outskirts of the waterfront, there is the most beautiful hidden in plain sight gem, Coy.
+Located on the water on the outskirts of The Waterfront, there is the most beautiful hidden in plain sight gem, Coy.
 It is still fairly new but they are definitely here to stay.

 Not only do they have the most amazing view of the harbour and Table Mountain, but their decor is top-notch.
 What I absolutely love is they somehow blended my two favourite things together.
 My love for being in the bush and being close to the water.
 The decor is modern Afro chic, as well as incredibly moody and sophisticated.
 That transported me straight back to the game lodge life I so dearly miss and love.